My name is Martin Overton and I’m also Talkytoaster and run this site and compile all the maps I offer here.

 I’ve used my own maps all over the world and on many Garmin devices I’ve owned over the years.
 The maps are done in my “spare” time as I have a demanding day job; details below:

-I’ve worked in computer security for almost 30 years…as a deep techie, you have been warned!
-I work in malware/anti-malware research as well ethical hacking, computer forensics and consulting.
+I worked in computer security for over 32 years…as a deep techie, you have been warned!
+I worked in malware/anti-malware/security research as well ethical hacking, computer forensics and consulting.

 The next role I had was as an ethical hacker (white-hat) and then I also got involved with digital forensics and built and ran a forensics team and service across EMEA often dealing with customers that had been hacked, infected or had their systems defaced, held to ransom or DDoSed (knocked over by a constant flood of rogue network traffic).

-I currently work for a major international insurance company as a Cyber Risk Subject Matter Expert.
-This means that I cover not only malicious software and mitigating tools and methodologies but also related security threats such as phishing, scams, hoaxes, spyware and so on both from a prevention/detection side, but also from a risk perspective.
+My last role was for a major international insurance company as a Cyber Risk Subject Matter Expert.
+This means that I covered not only malicious software and mitigating tools and methodologies but also related security threats such as phishing, scams, hoaxes, spyware and so on both from a prevention/detection side, but also from a risk perspective.
+This included lots of conference presentations, round-tables, panel sessions, papers and also creating and delivering training (for both technical staff and underwriters/brokers).
+Part of this role was business development, including finding new vendors (to be business partners), I also assisted marketing and claims.

 Furthermore, I run a number of early warning systems; IDS, honeypots, lures and other traps for malware, spyware, spam, phishing and other types of prevalent scams.
 Details on some of these can be found in a number of my published papers and articles in the ‘Publications’ section of this site.

-I am a regular speaker at the Virus Bulletin International Conferences [since 1996], the EICAR International Conferences [since 2004] and I also presented at CompSec in 1999.
-I have also given presentations for the CIB (Chartered Institute of Banking), ISACA, etc. Since 1999 I’ve also become a (regular-ish) contributor to the Virus Bulletin periodical.
-I am also a WildList Reporter, a Charter Member of AVIEN as well as a member of APWG.
+I was a regular speaker at the Virus Bulletin International Conferences [since 1996], the EICAR International Conferences [since 2004] and I also presented at CompSec in 1999.
+I have also given presentations for the CIB (Chartered Institute of Banking), ISACA, etc. Since 1999 I also become a (regular-ish) contributor to the Virus Bulletin periodical.
+I am also a WildList Reporter, and a Charter Member of AVIEN.

-Twice a year I also lecture on computer security threats at one of the major UK Universities.
+Twice a year I also lectured on computer security threats at one of the major UK Universities (University of Warwick).
+I have also lecture at other UK universities from time to time, including, Loughborough, Lancaster, Cambridge, UCL, etc.

-My hobbies, when time allows, include geocaching, hiking and reading (mainly science fiction and science/technology books) I also keep a number of bugs (tarantulas and, scorpions); I’m a member of the British Tarantula Society with three articles published in the BTS societies’ journal).
-If this doesn’t mark me as being weird enough, I also like snakes (owning a Californian Kingsnake).
+My hobbies, when time allows, include geocaching, hiking and reading (mainly science fiction and science/technology books) I also used to keep a number of bugs (tarantulas and, scorpions); I was a member of the British Tarantula Society with three articles published in the BTS societies’ journal).
+If this doesn’t mark me as being weird enough, I also like snakes (having owned a Californian Kingsnake).
 I also try to play the guitar, usually badly!

 My Other Sites and Blogs